dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ## Making a mesh transparent, and what else to know

-In this post I am mainly writing about the transparent and opacity properties of materials as a way to adjust the transparency of a material of a [mesh object](/2018/05/04/threejs-mesh/) in the javaScript library known as three.js.
+In this post I am mainly writing about the transparent and opacity properties of materials as a way to adjust the transparency of a material of a [mesh object](/2018/05/04/threejs-mesh/) in the javaScript library known as threejs.
 However there are a whole lot of other ways to go about making a mesh object visible or not, and there are also a lot of other things that you should be aware of before continuing to read the full content of this post.

-I will not be getting into the basics of how to [get started with three.js](/2018/04/04/threejs-getting-started/), and I also assume that you have a [fair amount of experience with client side javaScript in general](/2018/11/27/js-getting-started/) as well.
-In this section I will not be going over every little detail that you should know before hand of course, but I can take a moment to write about some things that you might want to look into more first if you have not done so all ready.
+I will not be getting into the basics of how to [get started with threejs](/2018/04/04/threejs-getting-started/), and I also assume that you have a [fair amount of experience with client side javaScript in general](/2018/11/27/js-getting-started/).
+However regardless of experience I will take a moment to write about some things that you might want to look into more before reading the rest of this post.

 ### The visible property of the Object3d class

 If I want to just make a mesh object, or just about any display object based off of the object3d class not visible for a while I can always just set the [visible boolean of the object](/2021/05/24/threejs-object3d-visible/) to false.
 There are also a number of other topics to cover when it comes to making an object completely not visible or not beyond just that of the visibility boolean of an object3d based object.
 For example there is adding one or more mesh objects to one or more [groups](/2018/05/16/threejs-grouping-mesh-objects/) and then adding and removing the groups to the main scene object that is used with the render function of a renderer as needed.
 Yet another option for this would be the [layers property of the Object3d class](/2021/06/04/threejs-object3d-layers/) also which is yet another option for that sort of thing.

+### Material options

+When it comes to the [material options](/2018/04/30/threejs-materials/) in threejs that support transparency it should be, well all of them.
+The reason why is both the transparency and opacity properties and features of the Base material class used by all Mesh materials.
+Also sense the same base class is used for the points, and line materials options this feature should work with those as well.
+So one can more or less start with any materials option that will worm well for the object that they want to skin.

+### Texture, Alpha maps, and UV Attributes

+Although I might touch base on the subject of [alpha maps](/2019/06/06/threejs-alpha-map/), and [uv mapping](/2021/06/09/threejs-buffer-geometry-attributes-uv/) in this post.
+The main focus here is just what there is to be aware of with in the base material class.
+Transparency alone is easy enough to get started with, but things can quickly get drop off into the deep end when it comes to alpha maps and everything that branches off from them.
+There is not just want one will need to adjusted with respect to the material options, but there is also how to go about making a texture, and some times how to make changes to the geometry that is being used also.

 ### The source code examples in this post are on Github